-It’s that time again where our faces are starting to fall off.
-In all honesty we must treat our face and skin with the respect the largest organ on our body thoroughly deserves.
-I have compiled a list of my absolute skincare faves, how to use them, when and why they might be wonderful for you.
+It’s that time again ( Winter ) where our faces are starting to fall off.
+In all honesty we must treat our face and skin with respect .
+It is after all our largest organ.
+I have compiled a list of my absolute Winter skincare essentials, how to use them, when and why they might be wonderful for you.
 These are tried and trusted bits of my kit that I use on a wide variety of clients.
 Have at it…

 Using two butter bean sized scoop massage this balm over your dry face.
 You can use it on your eyes but I prefer to use something else as there are menthol and clove leaf oils in there which can be pretty intense around the eyes.
 Gently wipe off with a hot/ warm flannel.
 It’s rich but not overly so and leaves your face feeling pampered and soft because of the Omegas and various natural oils.

 Almost the same as the Elemis but this is Gluten and Nut Free.
 Again, using two butter bean sized scoop massage this balm over your dry face.
 Gently wipe off with a hot/ warm flannel.
 It’s rich but not overly so and is suitable for rosacea skin conditions.
 There are also less ingredients in this one than the Elemis.